 Abertillery Recreational Grounds.

-In the early days of Abertillery there wasn’t one specific recreational ground for any sport to be played, or for anyone to go and relax, to hold shows and fete’s etc. The population was rapidly growing, ground being sold off for substantial house building projects and the need for a Public Park was at the top of the Council’s agenda.
+In the early days of Abertillery there wasn’t one specific recreational ground for any sport to be played, or for anyone to go and relax, to hold shows or fete’s etc. The population was rapidly increasing, ground being sold off for substantial house building projects and the need for a park or recreation ground was at the top of the council’s agenda.

 Apart from the recreational aspect sport was also a major factor.
-Blaenau Gwent Rugby played matches at the Old Barn Field (later to become the Abertillery Football/Rugby Pitch), Abertillery Town Club played on the Captains Field, named after Capt P. S. Phillips the proprietor of the Tin Works, the Abertillery Harlequins (reported to be one of the best junior teams in Wales) played on the Gas Works Field (below the Tin Works), later the field was taken up by the Vivian Tip.
-The majority of these sports/show grounds were being taken up for building.
+The Blaenau Gwent Rugby Club played their matches at the Old Barn Field, later to become the Abertillery Rugby Football Ground, Abertillery Town Club played on the Captains Field, named after Capt P. S. Phillips the proprietor of the Abertillery Tin Works and the Abertillery Harlequins (reported to be one of the best junior teams in Wales) played on the Gas Works Field (below the tin works), later the field was taken up by the Vivian Tip.
+The majority of these sports or show grounds were being taken up for building purposes.

-The Council wanted to have a Public Recreational Ground, central and large enough to accommodate the many various entertainments, shows and sports that would be played there.
+The council wanted to have a public recreational ground, centrally situated and large enough to accommodate the many various entertainments, shows and sports that would be played there.

-On Tuesday 3rd September 1889 The Abertillery Chamber of Trade held a meeting in which they discussed the possibility of approaching the Abertillery Local Board with the question of them providing a Public Recreation Ground and Bandstand.
-The following men from the Chamber of Trade were delegated to act upon and wait for the Local Board’s decision – Dr Muir; Mr A. Tilney; Mr Phillip Jones; Mr Preece and Mr Jordon (Booter from Cwm Street, Abertillery): It was at this meeting the Mr James McBean (Surveyor) proposed that if no landowner would agree to them aquiring land for a park he recommended to utilise the top of the Arael Mountain as a Recreational Grounds and have an Hydraulic Lift installed to carry the people up and down.
+On Tuesday 3rd September 1889 The Abertillery Chamber of Trade held a meeting in which they discussed the possibility of approaching the Abertillery Local Board with the question of them providing a public recreation ground and bandstand.
+The following men from the Abertillery Chamber of Trade were delegated to act upon and wait for the local board’s decision – Dr Muir; Mr A. Tilney; Mr Phillip Jones; Mr Preece and Mr Jordon (Booter from Cwm Street, Abertillery): It was at this meeting the Mr James McBean the council surveyor proposed that if no landowner would agree to them acquiring land for a park he recommended to utilise the top of the Arael Mountain as a recreational grounds and have an hydraulic lift installed to carry the people up and down the mountain.
 Mr Hammond reminded him of the running and repair costs of such an installation would incur.

-In 1890 the Abertillery Tennis Club was set up and the arranged to have their playing courts situated in the Barn Field and they shared the grounds with the Football teams on a seasonal basis.
+In 1890 the Abertillery Tennis Club was set up and the arranged to have their playing courts situated in the Barn Field and they agreed to share the grounds with the rugby football teams on a seasonal basis.

-On Monday 7th July 1890 the Abertillery Local Board met and discussed the proposed Recreation Grounds, there was no objections to the scheme and the only difficulties raised was a suitable site to be obtained.
-Mr Vachell had asked about a field at Blaen-y-dwr though it was occupied by the present tenant and his Father for over eighty years and had no intention of moving.
+On Monday 7th July 1890 the Abertillery Local Board met and discussed the proposed recreation grounds, there were no objections to the scheme and the only difficulties raised was a suitable site to be obtained.
+Mr Vachell had asked about a field at Blaen-y-dwr though it was occupied by the present tenant and his father for over eighty years, they had no intention of moving.
 Mr Hanbury had also been approached with reference to a field near the “Spiders Castle” tenement block and his Agent Mr A. A. Williams wrote that a lease for seven or ten years might be arranged subject to agricultural grazing rights with an annual rental of £12.
 The field was six acres in extent.
-The opinion of the Board was divided and it was arranged to meet with the tenants of Blaen-y-dwr again and meet with both sides before the next meeting.
+The opinion of the local board was divided and it was arranged to meet with the tenants of Blaen-y-dwr again and meet with both sides before the next meeting.

-On Tuesday 14th June 1892 at a meeting of the Abertillery Chamber of Trade at the National Schools Abertillery, Mr Samuel Nathan Jones pushed for the need of a Recreation Ground and stated the grounds could be made to pay as people were paying now to watch Football and Cricket on the other fields and there were many children playing in the streets when they could be playing in a Public Park.
-He had been informed that the Local Boards preferred site was not available and requested the Rushy Field should be considered.
+On Tuesday 14th June 1892 at a meeting of the Abertillery Chamber of Trade at the National Schools Abertillery, Mr Samuel Nathan Jones pushed for the need of a recreation ground and stated the grounds could be made to pay as people were paying now to watch football and cricket on the other fields and there were many children playing in the streets when they could be playing in a public park.
+He had been informed that the local boards preferred site was not available and requested the Rushy Field at Penybont should be considered.

 On Tuesday 22nd January 1895 the Abertillery Chamber of Trade held a monthly meeting at their new home the Y.M.C.A.
-Mr S. N. Jones was informed by Mr A. A. Williams, Agent for Mr Hanbury Estates that Mr Hanbury had offered the the site to the Abertillery Local Board and they had not replied?
+Mr S. N. Jones was informed by Mr A. A. Williams, the agent for the Hanbury Estate that Mr Hanbury had offered the the site to the Abertillery Local Board and they had not replied?

-On Monday 2nd 1895 a District Council Meeting at their offices at King Street, Abertillery received a letter from Messrs Powell’s Steam Coal Co offering their “Rushy Field” at a rental of 25s per annum.
-The Council asked for them to keep their offer open for three years.
+On Monday 2nd September 1895 at an Abertillery District Council Meeting at their offices at King Street, Abertillery, the board received a letter from Messrs Powell’s Steam Coal Co offering their “Rushy Field” at a rental of 25s. per annum.
+The council asked for them to keep their offer open for three years.

-In August 1897 it was announced that the Hanbury Estates had gifted the Abertillery District Council their land to them the Barn Field area at Glandwr.
+In August 1897 it was announced that the Hanbury Estates had gifted to the Abertillery District Council their land to them, the Barn Field area at Glandwr for a recreation ground.